lukasz-kusek/home-page/KusekLukaszCV.md

 ### Education

-AGH University of Science and Technology in Cracow (2004 - 2009), Computer Science
+AGH University of Science and Technology in Cracow (2004 - 2009), Computer Science (not completed)

 ### Conferences / trainings